Deadly-Pigg/Advent-of-Code/README.md

 Day 5 was hard.
 Part 1's description threw me off for a bit, and part 2 was awful since I knew I couldn't just brute-force my way to the answer.
 I got it though, but I really hope the next few days are easier for my sanity

+Day 6 was the easiest by far.
+I initially bruteforced the solution, and even though it was fast, there was an even *FASTER* solution, which I obviously copied.

+Day 7 was the longest for me by far.
+It wasn't necessarily hard, per-se, but it was just really monotonous as I had to do many things before even getting close to the solution (which was first parse the input, sort, then add the sums.
+Easier said than done)

+Day 8 was... interesting.
+It was a bit difficult (Day 5 was still the worst), and I couldn't just brute-force my way to the part 2 solution even if I wanted (I predicted it would've took 15 days.
+I dont have that much time and electricity).
+Was quite satisfying when I got the solution, though!

+Day 9 was deceptively easy.
+I brute-forced my way to the solution using recursion, but I thought I would have to do some maths to get a fast solution.
+Luckily, brute-force worked just fine.
+I'll probably look around for a better solution though.
+Part 2 was a joke for Day 9.

 ## Miscellanous
 Example of others who do Advent of Code: